grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

-This doesn't match the signature of the command constructor, which expects a `TrainFleet`, so I need to implement this interface:
+This doesn't match the signature of the command constructor, which expects a `TrainFleet`, so I need to make `TodoTrainFleet` implement this interface:

 ```csharp
 public class TodoTrainFleet : TrainFleet